-Okapi, in collaboration with IIT Madras, Centre for Urbanization, Buildings, and Environment (CUBE) and Fields of View, is working on an 18-month project to combine sound technical research and participatory simulation modeling to develop strategies for integrated governance.
-The purpose is to demonstrate how a more coordinated and collaborative process of decision-making can be designed to better deal with the intersecting challenges of urban development, water, and waste management in Metropolitan Chennai.
-Lessons learnt will offer a strategic blueprint for Chennai and other cities across In
+Okapi is collaborating with the Centre for Urbanization, Buildings and Environment (CUBE) at IIT Madras and with Fields of View on an 18-month project that combines sound technical research and participatory simulation modeling to develop strategies for integrated governance.
+The project purpose is to demonstrate how a more coordinated and collaborative process of decision-making can be designed to better deal with the intersecting challenges of urban development, water and waste management in Metropolitan Chennai.
+Lessons learnt will offer a strategic blueprint for Chennai and other cities ac

 Writing a case study on contract design for solid waste management concessions in Chennai.
 The report focuses closely on strategies for specifying, monitoring, and rewarding performance in order to ensure service quality as well as compliance with environmental norms in a sustainable partnership.

 Okapi experts drafted background papers, case studies, and analysis of institutional design options for national, state, and urban transport governance in India.
 Our contribution to the Committee's report considered various aspects of governance, from strategic planning to public investment monitoring.